joeynmt/joeynmt/docs/source/faq.rst

 - **How can I train the model on GPU/CPU?**
    First of all, make sure you have the correct version of pytorch installed.
    When running on *GPU* you need to manually install the suitable PyTorch version for your `CUDA <https://developer.nvidia.com/cuda-zone>`_ version.
 This is described in the `PyTorch installation instructions <https://pytorch.org/get-started/locally/>`_.
-   Then set the ``use_cuda`` flag in the configuration to True for training on GPU (requires CUDA) or to False for training on CPU.
+   Then set the ``use_cuda`` flag in the configuration to True for training/prediction on GPU (requires CUDA) or to False for training/prediction on CPU.

 - **Does Joey NMT support multi-GPU processing?**
-   In version 1.0, we integrated multi-gpu and half-precision support.
+   We integrated multi-gpu support (DataParallel) in version 1.0, and multi-node DDP (Distributed DataParallel) in version 2.3.
+Note that the interactive translation mode currently works on single GPU or CPU only.

 - **How can I stop training?**
-   Simply press Control+C.
+   Simply press Control+C. In DDP, this keyboard interruption might not be able to stop all the processes.
+Please clean up the remaining processes manually.

 - **My training data is huge and I actually don't want to train on it all.
 What can I do?**
     You could use the ``random_train_subset`` parameter in the data section of the configuration to load only a random subset of the training data.
-If you change the random seed, this selection changes too.
-So you could train on multiple random subsets and then ensemble the models with ``scripts/average_checkpoints.py``.
+This evokes random subsampling at the beginning of each epoch.
+That is, the model will see different random subset of training data at each epoch.

 - **How can I see how well my model is doing?**
    1. *Training log*: Validation results and training loss (after each epoch and batch) are reported in the training log file ``train.log`` in your model directory.
    2. *Validation reports*: ``validations.txt`` contains the validation results, learning rates and indicators when a checkpoint was saved.
 You can easily plot the validation results with `this script <https://github.com/joeynmt/joeynmt/blob/main/scripts/plot_validations.py>`_, e.g.

     ::

-        python3 scripts/plot_validation.py model_dir --plot_values bleu PPL --output_path my_plot.pdf
+        python3 scripts/plot_validation.py model_dir --plot-values bleu PPL --output-path my_plot.pdf

    3. *Tensorboard*: Validation results, training losses and attention scores are also stored in summaries for Tensorboard.
 Launch Tensorboard with

     ::

         tensorboard --logdir model_dir/tensorboard